-You call Tom into your office the next day and confront him which leads to an argument.
-You end the meeting by saying that management will consider his concerns in due time.
+Having reached the limit of your patience, you call Tom into your office the next day and confront him.
+The two of you argue until you tell Tom to get out of your office.
+You say that management will consider his concerns in due time.
 That week you work with other managers to update an email policy dictating the proper use of email.
 A key statement in the policy is that corporate email must be used solely for business purposes.

-You are still angry about Tom's behavior and suggest to your boss that you could monitor Tom's emails to ensure he is obeying company policy.
+However, you are still angry about Tom's behavior and suggest to your boss that you could monitor Tom's emails to ensure he is obeying company policy.
 Your boss consents to this plan of action, and you begin personally monitoring Tom's emails.
 You find that he occasionally uses corporate email for personal uses, a direct violation of company policy.
-You share this information with the other managers and write this up in Tom's personnel file.
+You share this information with all of the other managers and write this up in Tom's personnel file.

-Recently, you feel that Tom's erratic behavior is hindering production.
+The last few weeks you feel that Tom's erratic performance is hindering production.
 You talk with senior managers and agree that the flexible work schedule the company has been offering is being abused.
-You call Tom into your office and issue him a citation for misusing corporate email.
+The next day you call Tom into your office and issue him a citation for misusing corporate email.
 You also inform him that the company's flexible workweek policy is going to be eliminated and he would have to start coming in during normal work hours.
-As expected, Tom responded negatively, demanding a meeting with senior management.
-Riya, Vice President of Operations, was not happy to hear about all of the problems.
-She asked management to come up with an action plan to discuss possible next steps in dealing with the company's culture problem.
-She assigned Tom, the one who started all of this, to the team to develop the plan.
-You feel this will stoke Tom's ego and cause more conflict.
+As expected, Tom freaked out and demanded a meeting with senior management.
+Jessica Owens, Vice President of Operations, was not happy to hear about all of the problems.
+She has asked management to come up with an action plan to discuss possible next steps in dealing with the company's culture problem.
+Much to your chagrin, she has assigned Tom, the one who started all of this, onto the team to develop the plan.
+You feel this will only stoke Tom's ego.

-Felipe, Director of the Operations Group
+Richard Lincoln, Director of the Operations Group

-You are concerned about the issues surrounding Tom.
+You are concerned with the entire Tom Schultz issue.
 You know that the operations group is having a lot of difficulties, and it cannot afford to have disgruntled employees causing trouble.
 Your bonus is based on the productivity of the entire group.
 Like Tom, you are concerned with your bonus.
-You know how much the turnover rate has affected the bottom line.
-You are surprised and angered with the email Tom sent a few months ago criticizing management and the bonus structure.
-You are not fond of the bonus structure, but you feel that some language in Tom's email was inappropriate and should not have been sent to the entire management team.
-You feel that his comments were exaggerated.

-As a result of this email, you are being asked pointed questions about the department's product.
-You are nervous because the department has been taking shortcuts due to staffing issues, but you do not think this threatens the value of the product.
-For example, you cut one of the quality control measures performed by the research analysts.
-You believe this step was unnecessary.
-So far, two clients have raised quality control concerns, but you think the mistakes were acceptable given the resources saved.
-Additionally, the mistakes were easily corrected and the clients were appeased.
+You know how much the accelerated turnover has affected the bottom line.
+You are surprised and even angered with the incendiary email Tom sent a few months ago criticizing management and the company's bonus structure.
+You are not fond of the bonus structure either, but you feel that much of the language in Tom's email was inappropriate and should not have been sent to the entire management team.
+You also feel that his comments were overexaggerated for the most part.
+Now as a result of this email, you are being asked some pointed questions about the department's product.
+You are somewhat nervous because the department has been taking some shortcuts as a short-term solution to staffing issues, but you do not think this threatens the value of the product.
+You cut one of the quality control measures performed by the research analysts.
+You believe this step was unnecessary when considered in light of all the other measures that were in place.
+So far, two clients have raised quality control concerns that you feel are a direct result of your decision to make the cut.
+In your opinion, the mistakes were acceptable given the resources saved overall.
+Additionally, the mistakes were easily corrected and the clients were appeared.